srikanthpr/02.Statistical-Probabilistic-Analysis/README.md

-# Statistical & Probabilistic Analysis of Store Sales, University Survey, & Manufacturing data
+# 02.Statistical & Probabilistic Analysis of Store Sales, University Survey, & Manufacturing data

 The project involved drawing inferences from 3 case studies, namely - Wholesale Customer Data (Store Sales), University Survey Data & Manufacturing Shingles Data.
 The concepts of various measures of Descriptive Statistics, Probability and Probability Distributions and various measures of Estimation & Hypothesis Testing are used to analyse these case studies.